 16. Fais Do-Do:

-Louisiana’s French settlers made this phrase famous.
-It means “go to sleep” and is often used in reference to Cajun dances called fais do-dos.
+It means “go to sleep” and is often used in Cajun dances called fais do-dos.

 The term can also be used for the afterparty following a dance.

-For example, instead of saying, “we’re going to a party,” Louisiana natives may say, “on va aller au fais do-do!”
+For example, instead of saying, “We’re going to a party,” Louisiana natives may say, “On va aller au fais do-do!”

 17. L’araignée: